junukwon7/ServerTools/README.md

 # ServerTools
-A JavaFx-based utility program for managing linux-based servers.
-Specially features for GSHS.
+ServerTools is a JavaFx-based utility program for managing linux-based servers.
+There are some special features for GSHS.